Minimally invasive surgery in Port St. Lucie

-At St. Lucie Medical Center, robotic-assisted surgery is performed utilizing one of two state-of-the-art surgical systems.
+Through the use of robotic-assistive technologies, our surgeons are able to operate with enhanced precision, visualization, control and dexterity.
 Powered by robotic technology, the surgeon's hand movements are scaled, filtered and seamlessly translated into precise movements controlled exclusively by the surgeon.

 - Shorter hospital stay

-Robotic surgery is an option for many general, urologic, and gynecologic patients with varying medical conditions.
+Robotic surgery is a treatment option for a variety of gynecologic conditions.
 Conditions that may be appropriate for treatment with robotic surgery include: